OChRA-lab/ochra/README.md

 ### enum.py

-This just contains a collection of ENUM types for various situations that will be used across the system.
+Collection of ENUM types for various situations that will be used across the system.

 ### miscs.py

-Misc useful functions to check various things
+Misc. useful functions to check various things

 ### mixins.py